 Continuing the short series of pieces about Trump, glam, and fascism written back when he was first seeking election (as opposed to seeking reelection, in 2020).

-This is a Guardian piece from October 14 2016 - eight years ago.
+This is the director's cut of a Guardian piece from October 14 2016 - eight years ago.

 When I was writing my new glam rock history Shock and Awe, I kept running into things that seemed like strange premonitions – eerie previews of the scary and dangerous man running for the American presidency right now.